debvasconcellos/debvasconcellos/README.md

 📊 Data Visualization: Exploring tools like Power BI and Looker Studio to create insightful visualizations.

-🌈 Gender and Sexuality: I’m also studying gender and sexuality theories.
+🌈 Diversity: I’m also studying Gender and Sexuality theories.
+Defending diversity is an ethical and political commitment of mine.

 😄 Pronouns: She/Her